 Do not move regulated articles out of a quarantined area unless they are treated as indicated in 201.03.F.

-Do not move regulated articles from Michigan into Ohio.
+Do not move regulated articles out of Ohio to any other state or from Indiana, Illinois, and the Lower Peninsula of Michigan into Ohio.

 Movement into and within the Ohio quarantined area is permitted.